Stefanus Gie: Educator

 Gie was born in Worcester, Cape Colony (now the Western Cape province) to an Afrikaner family.
-Like all Afrikaners, he was of Dutch, French and German descent.
+He was of Dutch, French and German descent.
 His parents were Coenraad Johannes Carolus Gie and Martha Naude.
 Gie was educated at the Worcester Boys High School and at the Victoria College (now Stellenbosch University) in Stellenbosch.
 Subsequently, he studied at the University of Amsterdam and at Humboldt University of Berlin, where he received his PhD.
 Gie's PhD supervisor was Friedrich Meinecke, one of the most famous German historians of his generation.
 Gie's PhD thesis was Die Kanditatur Ludwigs XIV bei der Kaiserwahl vom Jahre 1658, concerning the candidacy of King Louis XIV of France for the office of Holy Roman Emperor in 1658.

 Between 1906 and 1909, he worked as a teacher in Cradock and Worcester.
 In 1910, he was promoted to Inspector of Schools.
 In 1911, he became the Principal of the Teachers’ Training College in Graaff-Reinett.
 Gie married Johanna Jordaan and had three sons, namely Coenraad, Johan, and Gert.
 As an Afrikaner nationalist, he was keen to promote cultural projects that would uphold a sense of Afrikaner identity.
 In 1915, he was a founding member of the Letterkundige en Toneel Vereniging theater company in Graaff-Reinet.
 Gie served as both a director and an actor with the Letterkundige en Toneel Vereniging company.

 In 1918, he became the first ever professor of South African History at Stellenbosch University, rising up to become the Chair of the South African History department at Stellenbosch.
 The South African historian W.S.
 Barnard described Gie as "a sophisticated, but ardent Afrikaner nationalist" who successfully championed to have the language of instruction at Stellenbosch changed from Dutch to Afrikaans.

 Gie became the foremost Afrikaner historian of his generation, one of the first professionally trained Afrikaner historians who set out to give the increasing literate Afrikaners a history that they could be proud of.
 As the Boers were generally illiterate in the 19th century, writing on South African history tended to be either the work of British historians or Anglos (South African whites of British descent).
 The dominant historical model for South African history-writing in the early 20th century was to portray South Africa as merely a part of the British empire, albeit an especially important part.
 Gie and other Afrikaner historians sought to challenge this model and instead put forward the thesis of the volksgeskiedenis ("people's history") that saw South African history as a subject in its own right and placed the Afrikaners in the center of the story.